 The whole site was purchased by us and we moved to Westray from Surrey in March 2010 to begin conversion and upgrades of the site.

-The Reid Hall conversion was completed in the spring of 2013 and is a multi-purpose building supporting Bed & Breakfast, Self Catering Accommodation and ‘Pop Up’ restaurant.
+The Reid Hall conversion was completed in the spring of 2013 and is a multi-purpose building supporting Bed & Breakfast and ‘Pop Up’ restaurant.

 The Reid Hall offers two en-suite bedrooms, a twin and family room of a double and single beds.
 The building is heated with a modern and energy efficient Air Source Heat Pump.
 All other electrical fittings have also been chosen to minimise the impact on the environment.